-Admissions Office World Mission University 500 Shatto Pl.
-Suite 200 Los Angeles, CA 90020
+World Mission University 500 Shatto Pl.
+Suite 400 Los Angeles, CA 90020

-The deadline to apply for the Fall semester is the middle of August, and for the Spring semester it is the middle of January.
+The deadline to apply for the Fall semester is the early of August, and for the Spring semester it is the early of January.
 For exact dates please see the academic calendar on the school's website.
 International students must apply earlier in order to process visas and make the necessary arrangements to enroll.